Hold an Old Friend's Hand (song): Commercial performance

 "Hold an Old Friend's Hand" peaked at number 37 on the Adult Contemporary chart on June 10, 1989; it spent one week in the position.
-It spent 8 weeks in total and was Tiffany's last single to enter a Billboard chart until "Higher" off of her Dust Off and Dance album (2005) peaked at number 19 on the US Dance Club Songs in 2007.
+It spent eight weeks on the chart, becoming Tiffany's final single to enter a Billboard chart until "Higher" from Dust Off and Dance (2005) peaked at number 19 on the US Dance Club Songs in 2007.

 Personnel

 Taken from the Hold an Old Friend's Hand booklet.